How to Know if You’re Too Badass for Your Boyfriend

 You meet a boy who’s cute, fun, shares your bizarre passion for stout beers, Henry Rollins, and shuffleboard.
 He kisses like a nuclear meltdown.
 He happily costars in your Instagram feed.
 In bed, it’s strictly ladies first.
 And HOW.

 Your friends are charmed.
 Your dog wants him to throw the ball.

 And yet, you have nagging doubts.
 Because as cool as he is, he also seems a little … safe.
 Seriously, could you really make it long-term with someone whose adventure dream is a weekend at Sandals Cancun buying Budweiser with U.S. dollars?
 But it’s so hard to see straight through the hormone-charged haze of early couple-hood.

 If you’re worried your latest guy might be a little too boring for you, take heart.
-Pretty much every rad girl I know has been there with you.
+Pretty much every badass girl I know has been there.
 And god knows, we’ve learned from our experiences.